| | |

 diy polymer clay succulent plant

 These DIY clay succulent plants are super easy to make and create the cutest planters you’ve ever seen!
-Follow this step by step visual tutorial to make your own…
+Follow this step-by-step visual tutorial to make your own.

-Seriously, how darling are these clay succulents?!
-Too busy to make them right away?
-Pin this post for later!
-Pin this project to your favorite craft board on Pinterest and it will be there when you’re ready.
+Too busy to make this right away?
+Pin it for later!
+Pin this post to your favorite board onย Pinterestย and it will be there when youโ€™re ready!

 clay succulent plant craft